 The first day of school is always a big day for parents.
-Kids are experiencing new teachers, new classrooms or their first time in school.
+Kids are experiencing new teachers, new classrooms or their first time away from home.
 I still can’t believe my big boy is a kindergarten student.
 Due to the pandemic, we decided to keep our son home for e-learning.
-I love the tradition of taking first day of school pictures but it will be a little different this year.
-When he started VPK, we took photos of him getting out of the car and walking up to the school.
-I’m a little sad he won’t get to experience the excitement of going to traditional school especially for his first year.
+I love the tradition of taking pictures on the first day, but it will be a little different this year.
+When he started VPK, we took photos of him getting out of the car and walking up to the building.
+I’m a little sad he won’t get to experience the excitement of going on campus especially for his first year.
 However, I still plan to have fun with the first day of school pictures.

 Please subscribe via E-mail to stay updated on the latest posts.
 You can also follow me on Facebook, Instagram and Pinterest for more great ideas.
 This post contains affiliate links.
 As an Amazon Associate I’ll earn a commission, at no additional cost to you.
 This only applies if you click through and make a purchase.
 Thank you for your support!

 Some of these ideas are simple and others require some DIY skills.
 Check out the 6 best first day of school pictures for kids that can be taken every year.
-Whether your child is starting the year at home or taking classes on campus, have fun documenting their first day of school.
+Whether your child is starting the year at home or taking classes on campus, have fun documenting their first day.
 These memories will be cherished for a lifetime.

 Use an adorable back-to-school flag for pictures with your little student.
 Purchase a pennant from a local business or make your own.
 Check out this adorable DIY flag from Life with Vida blog.
 You can also check out these FREE Back to School prints and pennants from The Bear & The Fawn.